IngmarBitter/defenders/md/Salvation/BaptismPositionPaper.md

 #### Humility and Expression

 Since one of the biggest obstacles between God and man is human pride, baptism also offers a venue by which believers humble themselves before God and others and admit their need for Christ's redemption (James 4:6).
 In addition, baptism meets a God-given human need for expression.
-Everyone needs an outlet for emotion, or an expression for an impression.
+Everyone needs an outlet for emotion or an expression for an impression.
 Baptism is the outlet for an expression of faith in Christ.

 #### Salvation